awsdocs/amazon-redshift-developer-guide/doc_source/c_Loading_tables_auto_compress.md

    (1 row)
    ```

-When rows are later appended to this table using COPY or INSERT statements, the same compression encodings will be applied\.
+When rows are later appended to this table using COPY or INSERT statements, the same compression encodings are applied\.